 - Nail Clippers: This is probably the worst job of being a new parent, but it has to be done.
 We just use these simple nail clippers and try to get it done as quickly and quietly as possible, preferably while they are still asleep.

 - Diaper Cream: We love our Tubby Todd Ointment, but I have this Butt Paste on backup, just in case. *Update: DESITIN is my best friend.
 I’ll use it forever.

 - Comb: We use this little comb/brush combo, and they work like charm. *Update: once they got more hair, we got a Wet Brush.
 LIFESAVER.

 - Diapers: In newborn size, we probably went through over 1,000 newborn size diapers.
 It sounds so crazy when you write it out like that, but it’s true.
 We went through about 20 a day for the first 8 weeks (until they grew out of them at 10 lbs).
 So, it can’t hurt to stock up.
 I had three 88-count boxes stored when they came home from the hospital and it lasted us just about two weeks.
 The good thing is, unopened boxes can be returned or exchanged for different sizes if your babies grow out of a size quicker than you’d think.
 We use Huggies (our blowouts have been minimal), but you may want to look into the diaper subscription that amazon offers! 🙂

 - Wipes: You can never have too many wipes – I figure you’ll go through them eventually!
-When we brought the babies home we had two large boxes of wipes from Costco, and we haven’t had any problems with them at all. *Update: we still only use huggies!
+When we brought the babies home we had two large boxes of Huggies wipes and we haven’t had any problems with them at all. *Update: we still only use huggies!
 We’ve tried branching out and we always come back to them!